jedota/Sclera-Segmentation/README.md

 ## DenseNet10

-The DenseNet is one of the most effcient semanttic segmetator.
+DenseNet is one of the most efficient semantic segmentations.
-The implentation of DenseNet10 is available in: https://github.com/Choapinus/DenseNet10
+The implementation of DenseNet10 is available in: https://github.com/Choapinus/DenseNet10

 ## CGANs2020CL